nathanielrb/mu-graph-rewriter/readme.md

 # Mu Query Rewriter

-The mu-query-rewriter is a proxy service for enriching and constraining SPARQL queries before they are sent to the database, as part of the [mu-semtech](http://mu.semte.ch) microservice architecture.
+The Query Rewriteri ms a proxy service for enriching and constraining SPARQL queries before they are sent to the database, as part of the [mu-semtech](http://mu.semte.ch) microservice architecture.

 ## Introduction